-You can generate reports from your My Polls page in two ways:
+You can generate reports from your Activities page in two ways:

 Then check the boxes to the left of the polls you’d like to include in your report.
 You can also select polls as a group by checking the box to the left of the poll title.
 Then click Finish.

 Several different report formats are available with certain paid plans.
 Each report can be viewed and printed as a PDF, or downloaded as a CSV for analysis and archival.

 The Executive summary is the big picture overview.
 It displays summarized poll results in a separate table for each poll included in the report, which displays an overview of total responses, participants, and engagement.
 It is helpful for assessing response trends and ROI.
 A screenshot of each poll and a map report (optional) is included in this report.

 The Participant response history displays when and how each individual response was submitted.
 It is useful for correlating participant responses.
 Each column represents a poll, and each row represents a unique participant (determined by participants’ browser cookies or mobile numbers).

 The Map report is automatically included in the participant response history and can be removed or included on any report by checking the box in the right sidebar at any time under “Report options.”
 This report currently only displays data from US participants who responded via text messaging.
 The map will display a heat map of participant locations by state (based on area code), displaying the states with more responses as a richer shade of color than other states. .